-- (1) the nature, severity, and duration of the individual's impairment; - (2) the activity or activities that the impairment limits; - (3) the extent to which the impairment limits the individual's ability to perform the activity or activities; and/or, - (4) why the individual requires a reasonable accommodation, or the particular reasonable accommodation requested, and how the reasonable accommodation will assist the individual applying for a job, performing the essential functions of the job, or enjoying a benefit of the workplace.
+- (1) the nature, severity, and duration of the individual's impairment; - (2) the activity or activities that the impairment limits; - (3) the extent to which the impairment limits the individual's ability to perform the activity or activities; and/or,

+(4) why the individual requires a reasonable accommodation, or the particular reasonable accommodation requested, and how the reasonable accommodation will assist the individual applying for a job, performing the essential functions of the job, or enjoying a benefit of the workplace.

-The individual should be asked to obtain such information from an appropriate healthcare professional such as a physician, physical therapist, or other individual with recognized expertise regarding the individual's condition.
-The individual is expected to describe the nature of their job to the healthcare professional, the essential function(s) expected to be performed, and any other relevant data that will assist the healthcare professional in preparing the medical information needed.
+Individuals may be asked to obtain such information from an appropriate healthcare professional such as a physician, physical therapist, or other healthcare provider with recognized expertise regarding the individual's condition.
+The individual is expected to describe the nature of their job to the healthcare professional, the essential function(s) of the job, and any other relevant data that will assist the healthcare professional in preparing the requested medical information.

-Once the requested medical information is received, the RAC will evaluate the documentation and, if appropriate, may consult with the EEO Director.
-If the requested information is insufficient to enable the RAC to determine whether an accommodation is appropriate, the RAC may seek further information from the requester.
+Once the requested medical information is received, the RAC will evaluate the documentation and may consult with the EEO Director.
+If the information is insufficient to enable the RAC to determine whether an accommodation is appropriate, the RAC may request additional information from the requester.
 The RAC must explain why the information provided is insufficient, what additional information is needed, and why it is necessary for a determination of the reasonable accommodation request.